laurenianthony/laurenianthony/README.md

 When I'm not coding, you'll probably find me at the gym or playing games.

-I'm more into story-driven AAA games where the gameplay, graphics, atmosphere, and characters all combine together.
+I'm more into story-driven AAA games where the gameplay, graphics, and characters all combine together.

 ## A little about me